 - Know.
 Understand the diploma requirements, scholarship guidelines, prerequisites, contents, and course difficulty level.
 Do not choose courses just because your friends are picking them.

 - Plan.
 Most students complete the Alberta High School Diploma requirements in three years.
-This is done with a recommended course credit load of:
+At MCHS, this is done with a minimum course credit load of:

 - Grade 10 - 40 credits